-My plan is to soak it in alcohol a few times a day and see if that kills the infection which may be causing the problem.
+In any case, my plan is to soak my little finger with the lifting nail in alcohol a few times a day and see if that kills the infection which may be causing the problem.
 I’ll put the alcohol into a small empty bottle from Source Naturals Methylcobalamin.
 Perfect size.
 Then hold my finger submerged in the alcohol while I watch a bit of some telly episode.

-This is a picture of my normal nail on my left little finger.
+For comparison’s sake the above picture is of my normal nail on my left little finger.
 You can see how much longer the nail is, going to the tip of my finger and beyond.
 It’s attached to my fingernail bed to a point very near the tip of my finger, which the nail on my right hand is not.